elB4RTO/craplog-GUI/README.md

 ```

 <br>
-CRAPLOG is a tool which takes Apache2 logs in their default form, parses them and creates simple statistics.<br>
+CRAPLOG is a tool that takes Apache2 logs in their default form, parses them and creates simple statistics.<br>
 <br>
 <br>
 This fully Graphical version of CRAPLOG allows you to work on single-session log files (<i>*.log.1</i>, for instance), or to select multiple files to use (eg. older logs/gzipped-logs files).<br>